noudess/docs-main/PEQ-Setup-using-XAMPP.md

 1. **Get the server source.** In your XAMPP directory, create a folder to store your EQEmu files.
 I've selected c:\xampp\eqemu (from here on out identified as \eqemu or server folder).
 Within that folder (or other folder if you choose), create a source folder to store the EQEmu source code.
 Using TortoiseGit, clone the source files from https://github.com/EQEmu/Server.git into c:\xampp\eqemu\source\Server\.
 To do this, you can right-click inside your source folder and select "Git Clone...".
 2. **Configure the source with CMake.**
 3. **Build the source.**
 4. **Get the database.** PEQ conducts a backup every day.
 The most up-to-date version can be found at http://peqtgc.com/releases.
-The file you need is peqbeta_(date/time).tar.gz.
+The file you need is peqbeta_(date-time).tar.gz.
 This database is usually synced with the most current EQEmu source.
 5. **Get the quests.** PEQ uses [Google Code] (http://code.google.com/p/projecteqquests) to store their quests.
 Currently, there is a mix and match of Perl and Lua quests.
 Using an SVN program, checkout the quests folder into your \eqemu\quests folder.
 Copy the plugins and lua_modules folders into your \eqemu folder.
 6. **Get the maps.** Your server will use the map files from EQ for in-game calculations.
 Currently, maps are stored at [Google Code] (http://code.google.com/p/eqemumaps).
 Using an SVN program, checkout the maps folder to your \eqemu\Maps folder (yes, capital "M").
 7. **Get the database editor.**